monstagorilla/otdata/docs/apiSections.md

    end
 ```

-A `tour` consists of a number of `drives`.
+A tour consists of a number of drives.

 ### Drive

-A drive has a target address and time windows for starting and arrival times.
-The `ExtendedOrder` structure has additionally a list of shipments, that need to be processed at the certain target address and information about dangerous goods that are loaded during the drive.
+A drive has a target address, time windows for starting and arrival times, a list of tasks, that must be carried out at the certain target address and information about dangerous goods that are loaded during the drive.
 The start of a tour is also a `drive`.

 ### Shipments

-A shipment has a fixed list of items and a list of tasks to be completed at the end of the drive.
+A shipment contains a list of items and a list of all relevant addresses (e.g. invoice or customer address).
+A shipment refers to a number of tasks that process it.

 ### Items

- An item has an `id` and a `parentID`, so there is the possibility to represents a tree structure (e.g. a pallet of boxes with hard drives inside that all have their own ids).
+An item has an `item_id` and a `parent_id`, so it is possible to represent a tree structure (e.g. a pallet of boxes with hard drives inside that all have their own ids).
 It also has detailed information about dimensions, codes (e.g. barcodes) and dangerous goods.

 ### Tasks

-A task has a custom defined `tasktype` (e.g. "delivery"), a further `address` if it for example must be carried out at special coordinates on a factory site and a `timewindow`.
+A task has a custom defined `task_type` (e.g. "delivery"), a further `address`, for example special coordinates on a factory site where it must be carried out at, and a `time_window`.
 There is also a list of generic key-value pairs so that it is also possible to define complex custom tasks.
+A task has a `shipment_uri` to a corresponding shipment to be processed.

+## Tacho Files
+To transmit tacho files (e.g. DDD files).

+## Objects, Shipments, Drivers and customer
+Endpoints for retrieving and managing resources that can be referenced in the various API sections.

-## Events and ETA
+## Events

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontFamily': 'Source Sans Pro'}}}%%